Kick-start your career with an Internationally recognised qualification in Aircraft Maintenance Engineering.

 Aviation Australia has a close relationship with many English Pathway Schools within the region, all of which can train towards the IELTS level required:

-Aviation Australia students learn technical skills by performing actual maintenance tasks on real aircraft in Aviation Australia’s own approved Maintenance Repair Organisation.
+Aviation Australia students learn technical skills by performing actual maintenance tasks for a total of 1164 hours on real aircraft in Aviation Australia’s own approved Maintenance Repair Organisation.

 Students will obtain skills on both large and small jet engines including: